b1nslashsh/ctf-writeups/README.md

 # ctf-writeups

-here is some of mine ctf write-ups , mainly digital forensic
+here is some of mine ctf write-ups , mainly memory forensic

 #BREAKIN-Suspicious Memory